dalequark/daleonai/_posts/2021-06-17-privacy-preserving-pet-cam.md

 Recall that to do real-time object detection and tracking, we run code to analyze our webcam image and detect an intersection multiple times a second, in a loop.
 So, if your corgi Rufus is just chilling on the couch, we'll compute that the "dog" bounding box intersects with the "couch" bounding box multiple times a second.
 Obviously, we only want to count this as an "event" the first time this happens, when Rufus jumps on the couch, but not after.
 Then if Rufus leaves and comes back later, we can fire the event again.
 So maybe we a variable that keeps track of whether we've sent a notification to the user, and resets it when Rufus leaves the couch.

 Except it's more complicated than that, because what if Rufus is kind of hovering in front of the couch, or running around it, so our code detects him as "on" and "off" the couch many times in the same few seconds?
+Like this doggo with the zoomies?

+<iframe src="https://giphy.com/embed/3ouPV9rzoRvjPukLrB" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/nest-dog-jumping-3ouPV9rzoRvjPukLrB">via GIPHY</a></p>

 We don't want to spam our user with notifications for events that aren't really "unique."
 We need to do some sort of "debouncing," limiting how frequently we can send alerts.
 Seems simple, right--like we should just add a cool down period so we don't send users too many notifications too close in time?
 This is, in fact, what Jason and I did, and in code it looks like this.

 `// Min number of seconds before we send another alert.`